-factor for L/D values not given in the table.
-36
+NOTE:Use interpolation to determine the correctionfactor for L/D values not given in the table.37

 MEASUREMENT

 - Length for Bonded Caps (AASHTO T 231), determine the Average Length before and after capping, use the length after capping to compute the length-diameter ratio (L/D). - Length for Unbonded Caps (ASTM C1231), or a core with ground ends, determine the Average Length of the core to the nearest 1 mm (0.05 inch) using a caliper as per AASHTO T 148.